smoorad-vassar/Vim-Template/README.md

 ## TODO
 1. Implement boiler plate source code from header files
-2. Move custom_templates directory outside the plugin directory
+2. Allow user to set a path for custom_templates directory